Addicted to Love (song): Tina Turner version

 American singer Tina Turner made "Addicted to Love" a regular feature of her live shows from 1986, although her version did not make it onto the market until two years later.

 A live recording from the 1986/1987 Break Every Rule Tour of the track was included on her Tina: Live in Europe album in 1988, and was also issued as the lead single to promote the album in certain territories (instead of "Nutbush City Limits") and was a Top 20 hit in the Netherlands.

 The two singles had the same B-sides: live recordings of "Overnight Sensation" and ZZ Top's "Legs" and near identical picture sleeves.
-The version of "Addicted to Love" issued on the single was in fact an alternate mix of the track; the single mix was later included on the European editions of her 1991 greatest hits album Simply the Best, as well as All the Best in 2004 and Tina! in 2008.
+The version of "Addicted to Love" issued on the single was in fact an alternate mix of the track; the single mix was later included on the European editions of her 1991 greatest hits album Simply the Best, as well as All the Best in 2004, Tina! in 2008 and Queen of Rock'n Roll in 2023.
 Another live version was included in Tina Live in 2009.